 The very first chapter of the General Handbook teaches that “the work of salvation and exaltation focuses on four divinely appointed responsibilities” and that “we come unto Christ and assist in God’s work by:

 - Uniting families for eternity.”

-As a recently-called Relief Society compassionate service coordinator, (now just service coordinator), my stewardship is to help the Relief Society presidency “plan and carry out service to people in need.”
-The option to call a Service Coordinator in the elders quorum was added, so now both organizations have the same additional calling, as well as other leaders, members, and resources to assist the presidencies in this work.
+As a Relief Society service coordinator, my stewardship is to help the Relief Society presidency “plan and carry out service to people in need.”
+The option to call a service coordinator in the elders quorum was added so now both organizations have the same additional calling, as well as other leaders, members, and resources to assist the presidencies in this work.

 Members of the Church have a covenant responsibility to reach out to those in need (Mosiah 18:8-11), and the Lord, through His Church, has organized ministering and welfare to provide for temporal needs and increase self-reliance.